TOKYO RIDDIM 1976-1985 by VARIOUS ARTISTS

 A selection of '70s and '80s prime-time Japanese reggae pop !
 Featuring original artwork by Japanese Fukuoka-based artist Noncheleee, whose cover pays homage to the iconic dancehall album art of Wilfred Limonious.

-Vinyl LP with 4 page insert.
-Limited Obi
+REPRESS - Vinyl LP with 4 page insert.
+NO Obi

 Tokyo Riddim 1976-1985 is part of Time Capsule's Nippon Series, a loose series of compilations exploring different musical scenes from Japan between the 1970s and 1990s.